poe2scout/poe2scout/README.md

   - Code: `services/priceFetchService/`
 - **`db`**: The PostgreSQL database storing item information, prices, and potentially user/build data.
 - **`https-portal`**: (Production profile only) Manages SSL certificates and acts as a reverse proxy for the frontend and API.

+## Contributing

+Contributions are welcome!
+Please follow these general steps:

+1. Fork the repository on github.
+2. Clone your forked repository to your local machine.
+3. Create a new branch (`git checkout -b feature/your-feature-name`).
+4. Make your changes.
+5. Commit your changes (`git commit -m 'Add some feature'`).
+6. Push to the branch (`git push origin feature/your-feature-name`).
+7. Open a Pull Request.

 ## Local Development Setup